luontola/web-intro/css.md

 A good starting point for making a web site is to draw on paper a sketch of what you want the site to look like.
 Here is a sketch of a typical layout where the navigation menu is on the left and page content in the middle.

-TODO: sketch of what we want to achieve
+TODO: a sketch of what we want to achieve

 Then we can start converting that into code.
 We'll start with the structure, then the positioning of the navigation and content, and finally make it all pretty.